MohmadHafiz/fiizdev_blogs/fiizdev_blogs/Journey into 'How to be hacker' - P01 (Win CMD).md

 when you enter that command you realize this thing change:
 ![[Pasted image 20250207205002.png]]

-that means you successfully navigate into your Desktop folder, you can type `dir` command to see what inside your desktop folder, but how are you gonna go back? well here what `..` is, basically it means directory before where you are right now, to go back before your Desktop folder you can type this:
+that means you just successfully navigate into your Desktop folder, you can type `dir` command to see what inside your desktop folder, but how are you gonna go back? well here what `..` is, basically it means directory before where you are right now, to go back before your Desktop folder you can type this:
 ```cmd
 cd ..
 ```